 Shark Senses – Close Range

 Ampullae of Lorenzini – Electrosense.
-Another sense unfamiliar to us is electrosense, the shark’s ability to detect the weak electrical field given off by all living things.
-This highly tuned sense is thanks to countless small pores located throughout the sharks skin, mostly concentrated around the snout, and called the ampullae of Lorenzini.
+Another sense unfamiliar to us is electrosense.
+This is the shark’s ability to detect the weak electrical field given off by all living things.
+This highly tuned sense is thanks to countless small pores located throughout the sharks skin.
+Mostly concentrated around the snout, they are called the ampullae of Lorenzini.
 These gel filled pores help amplify these weak electrical signals allowing sharks to detect prey even if it’s completely hidden, such as in the sand.
 It’s effective at close range, typically within 1 meter or less.

 Touch.
 Obviously a close range sense, sharks will often bump potential prey items before taking a bite to get a better sense of what they’re dealing with.
 Lacking hands, it’s common for sharks to investigate items in the water column by hitting with their snout or even “feeling” with their mouths.
 This is the reason for the often described bump and bite scenario, and also a reason that we let divers know they cannot let sharks bump into them, as it’s often followed by a test bite.

 Taste.
 Like us, sharks have taste buds in their mouths, making it the final sense involved in determining if a shark has found it’s next meal, or made a mistake.
 We have no idea what tastes good to a shark, but given the frequency that shark-human interactions only end in a single bite, and our terrestrial nature, it seems we are certainly not on the top of the shark menu.